 We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

-This simple sensory bin is a low mess and quick to set up.
-It would also work really well as an autumn sensory bin so why not keep it set up for a while and not just for Thanksgiving.
+This easy-to-set-up sensory bin is a low mess.
+It would also work really well as a fall sensory bin so why not keep it set up for a while and not just for Thanksgiving.

 - Large storage bin